E-mail has changed fishing as it has the rest of the world. Information comes right now and you can jump on it.

-Back at the dock, Ray Fletcher, who has worked at the boathouse half a century, said the early run of rockfish probably has been going on forever but no one knew about until Range and Bailey started pursuing them three seasons ago.
+Back at the dock, Ray Fletcher, who has worked at the boathouse half a century, said the early run of rockfish probably has been going on forever but no one knew about it until Range and Bailey started pursuing them three seasons ago.

 They were shad fishing one day and watched in amazement as a hickory shad Bailey was playing to the boat got attacked by a huge rockfish.
 "We looked at each other and said, 'Let's get the rockfish gear,' " Bailey recalled.

 Ray Fletcher said his late father, Julius, who ran the boathouse before Ray and brother Joe took over, told him of a 57-pounder hooked back in the 1940s, but everyone thought it was a freak of nature.
 "They've probably been out there all along," said Ray.
 "Just nobody was fishing for them."

 Shad, herring, rockfish and white perch should remain abundant in the river around Fletcher's for the next few weeks.
 Rental rowboats, licenses, bait and tackle are available.
 For the latest information, call the boathouse at 202-244-0461 or check the Web site at www.fletchersboathouse.com.